 Find something that slows you down

 I also noticed that I was having a hard time “turning my brain off” when I went to bed.
 My mind kept thinking about what I had read or what I was going to read the next day.
 So my solution was to read.
-I began to read novels, items that demanded my attention to detail.
-I couldn’t skip to the end and still completely understand the story; nor did I want to.
+I began to read novels that demanded my attention to detail.
+I couldn’t skip to the end and still expect to completely understand the story; nor did I want to.
 I actively knew that reading at least one chapter of a novel each day would force me to 1) read non-academic texts, and 2) allow my brain to ease its way into rest.

 Another way I allowed myself time to slow down was cooking at home.
 Taking the time to choose, prepare, and cook the ingredients became ritual to me.
 It also allowed me time to break up my reading/writing sessions.
 I would wake up around 5am, read until 8am then start preparing breakfast.
 After this, I would read a couple more hours and then start making lunch.
 Each meal would take me about one hour from start to clean-up.

 Whatever you do, allow yourself to come down from the constant thinking.
-These will be helpful in the future — I still read chapters of a novel almost every night before bed and cooking my own meals has become one of my favorite activities!
+These will be helpful in the future — I still read chapters of a novel almost every night before bed, and cooking my own meals has become one of my favorite activities!

 Remember what matters

 This came at a moment of intense vulnerability with an exam committee member.
 After confessing my own inadequacy for the program and the exam, they reminded me why I was here.
 They wanted me to think back, go back and read my personal statement that I submitted for graduate school.
 They wanted me to see the growth in my own thinking.
 But most of all they wanted me to remember what mattered.
 What matters was the connections I was continuing to make with my communities.
 What matters is the histories I continue to tell that haven’t been told.
 My exam committee member did not want me to get caught up in the formality of the exam.
 They reassured me that I already knew everything I needed for the exam.
 They were right, but I didn’t completely believe them then.
-Though I did leave that meeting holding on fiercely to what mattered.
+I left that meeting holding on fiercely to what mattered.

 So check-in with yourself.
 When you find yourself at what you believe is your wit’s end, take a minute and ask “What matters to me?”
 Turn those truths into fuel for the continuation of reading and writing that is ahead.